Nathalie Bera-Miller, MD, MPH

 I am forever grateful to my late husband, Kirk Miller, who passed away from colon cancer in July 2019 - it is because of his support that my holistic medicine practice exists and that I can practice medicine in the way I believe it should be practiced for the long-term betterment of people’s health and lives.
 In my non-work hours nowadays, I spend daily time with my two teens (a son and daughter) towards raising them, despite the loss of their father, to be grounded, balanced, healthy, happy humans who also hopefully help make this world a better place.
 I love being physically active in and exploring the outdoors (especially cycling but also walking, hiking, jogging, playing tennis, boogie boarding, kayaking, sailing, snorkeling, scuba diving), spending time with friends, live theater, reading and writing, cooking and wine tasting.
 Having played piano including competitively for 8 years as a child and having been part of the a cappella group Vocal Chords in medical school, I love listening to music (of all types except heavy metal) and singing at home with my kids.
 I hope to one day sing again with a group and/or play piano or guitar again.
 Last but not least, I consider myself a spiritual person having been raised Catholic but in my older years migrating towards a more inclusive Buddhist philosophy and its emphasis on kindness and mindfulness.

-Some of my history that has shaped who I am today includes having had a father who was a stained glass artist his whole life (I love glass art and all other forms of art and creative expression) and whose genes and artistic way of looking at life contributed to my creativity.
-Having had a mother who was from Normandy and raised me to be bilingual, I spent a lot of childhood summer time in France which lead me to love meeting and working with people of all ethnic and cultural backgrounds.
+Some of my history that has shaped who I am today includes having had a father who was a stained glass artist his whole life (I absolutely love glass art and all forms of art and creative expression) and whose artistic way of looking at life contributed to my own creativity.
+Having had a mother who was from Normandy and raised me to be bilingual, I spent a lot of childhood summer time in France with family which lead me to value “joie de vivre” (joy of life) and to love meeting and working with people of all ethnic and cultural backgrounds.
 I still have family in France, speak French, and love to travel near and far.
-The loss of my father, then husband, and then mother during the 5-year period of 2015-2020 had a profound effect on me and my sensitivity to caregiving and caregivers; I understandably struggled during these years and learned a tremendous amount and those lessons now fortunately and positively support my work with patients.
+Also, the loss of my father (heart disease), then husband, (cancer) and then mother (Alzheimer’s Disease) during the 5-year period of 2015-2020 had a profound effect on me and my sensitivity to caregiving and caregivers; through the enormous challenge of balancing caregiving, work, and self-care during these years I learned a tremendous amount and those lessons now fortunately and positively influence my work with patients.

-To keep myself in balance amidst a very busy life as a single/widowed working mom, I practice what I preach and start each day with some yoga, breath work and meditation.
-I get in some type and amount of physical activity/movement pretty much all days of the week.
-And I end each day with gratitude prayers.
+To keep myself in balance amidst a very busy life as a single/widowed working mom, I practice what I preach and start each day with a morning mind-body flow routine.
+I also get in some type and amount of physical activity pretty much all days of the week.
+And I end each day with a gratitude practice.
 I also always keep in mind my father's sage advice "Don't forget to stop and smell the roses."

 Publications: